 Funny story.
-One day I was working in the Toronto Reference Library and a noticed a small finch bird flying around inside the library building, I speculated the thought that it might be trapped and let the staff know about it.
-They chuckled and told me that it had been there for years and has was quite happy.
-This experience sparked the idea for Knowledge Nest.
+One day I was doing work at the Toronto Reference Library and saw a small bird flying around the building, I later found out that it was a finch bird.
+I was worried that it might be trapped and let the staff know about it.
+They told me that it had been there for years and has was quite happy.
+This experience sparked the idea for the Knowledge Nest project.

 Giving this idea an identity

 Baby birds grow up in nests where they gain their love and nourishment in order to tackle life.
 This was the idea behind the brand.
 The nest represents the library and the bird represents the people that use it.